Feature #10098

 - Assignee changed from matz (Yukihiro Matsumoto) to 7150

-Updated by aledovsky (Aleksandrs Ļedovskis) over 8 years ago
+Updated by aledovsky (Aleksandrs Ļedovskis) almost 9 years ago

 Can someone clarify, what state is this feature in?
 Do we still need to get Matz's approval of String API change, or in light of Zachary's change "openssl" group gives the final call?